 This full-body workout is appropriate for both women and men and can be modified to accommodate all fitness levels.
 It’s designed to develop healthy muscles while promoting fat loss.

 The following training movements can be done in your driveway.
-If you don’t happen to have the exact equipment shown in the video, you can still do the exercises without it.
+If you don’t happen to have the exact equipment shown in the video (lower within this article), you can still do the exercises without it.

 Use your patience and creativity to create variations on the exercises, using whatever you have available – kettlebells, dumbbells, resistance bands, fitness vest, stability ball, suspension straps, medicine ball, or wrist and ankle weights.